MirageNet/IgnoranceNG/README.md

 and true Enet native C library, Ignorance provides reliable UDP communications for your game projects where the default Telepathy TCP transport would choke.

-Ignorance scales up to 4096 theortical CCU with up to 255 channels per client.
+Ignorance scales up to 4096 theortical CCU with up to 255 channels per client (also known as a peer in Enet terms).
 Channels allow you to split up network communications so you can have channels for data that are mission critical as well as non-essential data.
-Mirror, and by extension, Unity, would choke before hitting that CCU mark in the real world without optimizing your network code carefully.
+Mirror and by extension, Unity, choke before hitting that CCU mark in the real world unless one carefully optimizes their network code carefully.

 Ignorance was used in a recent "Vinesauce is Hope" walking simulation demo which had multiple server instances running with over 300 CCU each.
 [Video clips available here.](https://clips.twitch.tv/UglyColdbloodedAlfalfaAllenHuhu)